Damiieibikun/Python-Data-visualization-on-Top-500-movies-IMDb/README.md

 A python visualization project on analysing top 500+ movies of all time from IMDb website

 ### Introduction ###
+The aim of this project was to gather valuable information from movie websites like IMDb by extracting data through webscraping techniques.
+IMDb stands for the Internet Movie Database.
+It is an online database that provides information related to movies, television shows, actors, directors, producers, and other film industry professionals.
+It serves as a valuable resource for movie enthusiasts, professionals in the entertainment industry, and anyone looking to explore information about films and TV shows.
+Through data analysis and visualization on the scrapped data, we can begin to unravel hidden patterns and unveil intriguing insights based on features of a movie such as ratings, genre, director's information, release date of films, year of production, etc.

 ### Methodology Approach ###